-Which dish are you in charge of for this year's holiday celebrations?
-Will you be whipping up Nana's famous lasagna or maybe a warm pan of apple-cranberry crisp?
-If your culinary talents are on-the-go this season, you need a carrier that can keep your special dish toasty on the car ride there.
+One of the best things about the holidays is the chance to get together with family and friends around a beautiful table filled with traditional dishes.
+Maybe you'll be passing around Nana's famous baked ham, Aunt Sheila's warm apple-cranberry crisp, or your own delicious cornbread stuffing.
+If your culinary talents are on-the-go from gathering to gathering this season, you need a carrier that can keep your special dish toasty on the way there.
 Our wrap-it-up design includes a handy loop to clip a pot holder and an inside pocket for a serving utensil.
-It would also make a wonderful present for the foodies on your gift list.
-Make the pretty carrier, then wrap up a new baking pan you've filled with a yummy homemade treat!
+This would make a wonderful present for the foodies on your gift list.
+Make the pretty carrier and matching mitt, then wrap up a new baking pan you've filled with yummy homemade treats!